Soft delete of issues

 Hard to believe this issue is still open.
 Here a comment in a issue was the intention of the deletion, and the whole issue ended up deleted.
 No-rollback, un-delete, soft-delete?
 Def useful option.
 No neg on the RM UI, it just requires a little tweak.

-#24 Updated by Igor Panassiouk almost 4 years ago
+#24 Updated by Igor Panassiouk about 4 years ago

 Useful and sometimes necessary feature.

 I use many roles in my installations and "Project Manager" and/or "Project Admin" should have a permission to delete issue.

 But for QA and audit purposes I'd prefer to restore and move such issues to special project, for example.

 #29 Updated by pee pee about 3 years ago